Muhammad Ajmal Cheema

 Muhammad Ajmal Cheema (born 13 January 1960) is a Pakistani politician who was the Provincial Minister of Punjab for Bait-ul-Mal and Social Welfare, in office from 13 September 2018 to 19 July 2019.
-He was a member of the Provincial Assembly of the Punjab since August 2018 until May 2022.
+He was a member of the Provincial Assembly of the Punjab since August 2018 to May 2022.
+He is a well-known personality in chak jhumra.

+Education

+Muhammad Ajmal Cheema is an alumnus of the University of the Punjab.